nebari-dev/nebari/docs/docs/do/configuration.md

 deployment/kubernetes will be deployed with.

 `provider` determines which cloud provider to use for the deployment.
-Possible values are `do`, `aws`, `gcp`.
+Possible values are `do` for DigitalOcean, `aws` for Amazon AWS and `gcp` for Google Could Provider.

 `ci_cd` is the continuous integration and continuous deployment framework to use.
 Currently `github-actions` is supported.

-`domain` is the top level url to put jupyterlab and future services under such a monitoring.
-For example `jupyter.do.qhub.dev` would be the domain for jupyterhub to be exposed under.
+`domain` is the top level URL to put JupyterLab and future services under such a monitoring.
+For example `jupyter.do.qhub.dev` would be the domain for JupyterHub to be exposed under.

 ## Security

+This section is for configuring security relating to the QHub deployment. [obvious sentence]

 ```yaml
 security: